vtrivedy/r1_vlm/README.md

 In this demo, you can see our model solve the cryptogram: `groundlight loves ml`.
 We visualize the model's attention weights from an intermediate layer of the model.
 Red = low attention, green = high attention.
 You can see its attention to the image is relatively diffuse initially, and then becomes hyper focused on the relevant region of the decoder as it decodes each letter in sequence.
 In effect, the model has learned to “read” the relevant regions of the decoder as it needs them.

 We put a reasonable amount of effort into the [reward function design](src/r1_vlm/environments/message_decoding_words_and_sequences_env/message_decoding_sequences_env.py) to make this possible, so it is worth checking this out if you're interested in our approach.
-Our model achieves 96% on our held out evaluation set.
-Try our demo on HuggingFace here: [TODO ADD LINK HERE].
-See our blog post discussing the technical details here: [TODO ADD LINK HERE].

 You can see the "raw" dataset [here](https://huggingface.co/datasets/sunildkumar/message-decoding-words-and-sequences) and then the R1 setup on top [here](https://huggingface.co/datasets/sunildkumar/message-decoding-words-and-sequences-r1).